-We are members of the Church of Jesus Christ of Latter-day Saints, most commonly known as the Mormon church.
+We are members of The Church of Jesus Christ of Latter-day Saints.
 We have both been members our entire lives, and our beliefs have shaped who we are today, how we raise our son, and how we live our lives.
 We know that the Savior lived and died for us, and that our family can be together forever.
-Being members of the LDS church brings us so much joy, and we would love to share that joy with you.
+Being members of this church brings us so much joy, and we would love to share that joy with you.
 If you ever have any questions, we would be happy to answer them.

 Forrest served a two-year mission in the Riverside, California area where he served among the Spanish-speaking people of that region.
 During that time, he encountered some of the most challenging, yet rewarding, experiences of his life.
 If you ever run into the missionaries, even if you aren’t interested…be nice 🙂